The application period for this program has passed.

 With an average grade of B:

-Chinese 10 (or its equivalent or permission of the director)
+(or an equivalent or permission of the director)

 At BNU, students will be living in Xinsong, one of the dorms designated for international students.
 Your rooms are one-room doubles with private bathrooms.
 All rooms have televisions, refrigerators, phones, and other basic amenities.
 There are public bathrooms, laundry machines, and a kitchenette on the first floor, and a snack bar on the second floor.
 There are also computers and a printer for your use.